fluxninja/aperture/docs/content/guides/caching.md

 and API Key.
 In the Aperture Cloud UI, select the Aperture tab from the sidebar menu.
 Copy and enter both your Organization address and API Key to establish a connection between the SDK and Aperture Cloud.

-## Monitoring Caching

-// TODO Once you've clicked on the policy, you will see the following dashboard: